-This creepy crawly Black Widow Cocktail is perfect for all of your big Halloween costume parties!
-Drink one if you dare!!
+This creepy-crawly Easy Black Widow Cocktail is perfect for all of your big Halloween costume parties.
+Drink one if you dare!

 This Black Widow Cocktail may be poison-free, but it’ll still knock you off your feet!

 Have I mentioned that I’m obsessed with Halloween?
 As I sit here and write this, I’m watching Beetlejuice and I couldn’t be happier.
 Last week, I shared these Kitchen Sink Blondies for the kids, but today it’s time for a cocktail for the adults.
 I’m not sure why I associated this drink with a black widow spider, but I decided to run with it.